unm-digital-history/campus-history/essays/sub/index.md

 {% include aside.html class="left" text="
 Right now, I'm thinking and considering what it means – what this next action represents for the campus.
 And so for me, I understand the various perspectives.
 I know what's being asked, but at the same time, I think there are many things to consider, including the impact of this on other members of the community, and so (I am) considering what our next steps are. - Garnett Stokes, UNM President, 2024." %}

 On April 29, students and members of the community expanded the protest.
 They occupied the SUB to protest the refusal of the University to divest from Israel.
-Several of the protestors chained tents to the railing on the second floor - Daily Lobo May 1 2024.
+Several of the protestors chained tents to the railing on the second floor.[^note13]

+[^note13]: Ella Daniel and Paloma Chapa, “16 Arrested After Pro-Palestine Protesters Occupy the SUB: UNM Solidarity Encampment, Week Two,” _Daily Lobo_, May 1, 2024, https://www.dailylobo.com/article/2024/05/16-arrested-after-pro-palestine-protesters-occupy-the-sub

 However, the occupation lasted less than ten hours.

 {% include figure.html class="img-right" width="48%" caption="New Mexico State Police in riot gear on the night of April 30, 2024.
 Photo by Ella Daniel.
 [Source](https://www.dailylobo.com/article/2024/05/16-arrested-after-pro-palestine-protesters-occupy-the-sub)" src="images/2024subpolice2.jpg" %}

 At 3:30am on Tuesday, April 30, in a militarized police action, the New Mexico State Police arrested 21 protestors.
-A statement from the United Academics of UNM, the union representing the faculty, read "We urge President Stokes and Provost Holloway to de-escalate their response toward students exercising their first amendment rights."
-Daily Lobo Ella Daniel and Paloma Chapa, May 1, 2024.
+A statement the following day from the United Academics of UNM, the union representing the faculty, read "We urge President Stokes and Provost Holloway to de-escalate their response toward students exercising their first amendment rights."[^note14] Daily Lobo Ella Daniel and Paloma Chapa, May 1, 2024.

+[^note14]: Daniel and Chapa, "16 Arrested."

 ## An Exclusive Audio Interview with the SUB Itself